PolusAI/image-tools/formats/polus-czi-extract-plugin/README.md

 This WIPP plugin will import individual fields of view from a CZI file (will only import one scene or collection of images).
-Images are exported as tiled tiffs using Bioformats.
+Images are exported as tiled tiffs using bfio.
 File names indicate their relative X and Y coordinates, as well as their channel, z-slice, and time-slice.

 The need for this plugin is due to the bioformats mechanism of importing CZI images.
 If the image in the CZI file is mosaiced (stitched based off image